 The rewilding movement is gaining momentum worldwide as people become more aware of the need to restore biodiversity.
 This transformative vision has also impacted recent developments at Broomfield House School.

-An ambitious sustainability strategy includes the use of technology to monitor the carbon emissions and a comprehensive rewilding plan.
+An ambitious sustainability strategy includes the use of technology to monitor carbon emissions and a comprehensive rewilding plan.
 The school plants one tree in the Scottish Highlands for every new pupil joining the school.

 The journey from concrete to nature at Broomfield